The Arctic Endeavor! Vitamin A Scenario:

-You decided this year’s vacation was going to be an Arctic camping extravaganza!
+You have decided that this year’s vacation is going to be an Arctic camping extravaganza!

 Imagine…really, really long days, bitterly cold breezes, miles upon miles of white snow secluded beaches, and native delicacies that are world renown (and unknown) and second to none.

 Your travel arrangements are all set, you have your gear …and you’re off!

 So there you are in the middle of the Arctic.
 Snapping gorgeous pictures of nature’s ice sculptures all the while you’re thinking “What a nice screen saver picture this will make.”
 You are detailing your adventures of “roughing it” on Facebook and relishing in your decision to leave civilization behind.

 After a long, long, long day of nature at its fullest expression, it dawns on you that you’re hungry.
 Now you’ve watched all of the ‘Survivorman’ and ‘Man vs. Wild’ episodes on TV so you’re well prepared and perfectly skilled at setting traps to catch yourself a fresh meal.